It started out simple and without any plan.

 Maybe a place to serve them coffee?

-Laying the brick "on-end" avoided all the build-up of mortar that existed which would invariably hinder the brick from being installed in a normal fashion (on their beds rather than their faces).
+Laying the brick "on-end" avoided all the build-up of mortar that existed when the brick arrived on location.
+The excess mortar build-up caused the brick from being able to be installed in a normal fashion, which would be on their beds, rather than their faces (as seen in all the photos).

 Hand-cleaning each and every brick was not an option.

-Using metal wall ties purchased at Lowes, the ties are installed into the brick bed joints and adhered to the studs through the drywall seen on the left of the brick wall.
+The less than 3/16"(of an inch) metal wall ties are installed into the brick bed joints and adhered to the studs through the drywall as seen on the left of the brick wall shown here.

 When the mortar runs out,